zincxenon/jpjq/README.md

 -----------
 For performance testing I used [jLoad](https://github.com/dreambrother/jload).
 All tests was executed on my MacBook Pro ME662 i5-2.6(3.2)GHz/8GB/256GB SSD.
-Cells contains spent time for one operation.
+Result is a spent time for one operation.

 ### Sync JobQueue
 Tested with 100 000 jobs